Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 Turmeric & Cognitive Function Through the Gut

-- Influencing oxidative balance that affects brain tissue
+- Oxidative balance affecting brain tissue

 Related reading: